sarahogden2017/Covid-vCues/README.md

 ## Sources

-The dataset based on the **CoAID: COVID-19 Healthcare Misinformation Dataset**.
+The dataset based on **CoAID: COVID-19 Healthcare Misinformation Dataset**, ReCovery, and MM-Covid.

 **Citations:**
 @misc {